acruzgarcia/OMIEData/README.md

 ## Installation

-Installing OMIEData from Github is easy using the devtools package.
+The package is uploaded at https://pypi.org/project/OMIEData/0.0.1/, so the usual

+python -m pip install OMIEData

-from the command line type:
+from the command line should work.

+Aternatively, to install it from GitHub, type:

 python -m pip install git+https://github.com/acruzgarcia/OMIEData

 or use the .whl (or .tar.gz) file within dist folder: